Empire Strykers

 The Empire Strykers are an American professional indoor soccer team based in Ontario, California, that competes in the Major Arena Soccer League (MASL).
 Founded in 2013 as the Ontario Fury, the team made its debut in the Professional Arena Soccer League at the start of the 2013–14 season.
-The team plays its home games at the Toyota Arena under the leadership of general manager, head coach, Jimmy Nordberg.
+The team plays its home games at the Toyota Arena under the leadership of general manager, head coach, Onua Obasi.
 The team re-branded to its current name in 2022.

 History

 In late May 2013, the owners of the now-dormant Anaheim Bolts announced that they would instead field a new PASL team at the Citizens Business Bank Arena in Ontario, California.
 The team held its first open tryouts on June 28–29.

 On July 25, team president Bernie Lilavois announced that "Ontario Fury" was chosen from over 500 fan-submitted entries in a name-the-team contest.
 The name, logo, and team colors all reflect the passion of local soccer fans and the "powerful elements" of heat and wind that characterize the Inland Empire climate.

 On September 17, 2022 the team was rebranded “Empire Strykers”.